Selection of Library Materials

 Apart from book acquisition, the HKPL also enriches its collections through accepting book donations from individuals and organisations.
 Acceptance of book donations is, however, subject to conformity of its collection development policy and approval from its Collection Development Meeting.

 To make the best use of resources and achieve the goal of enriching library collections through book donations, the HKPL focuses on selecting materials relevant to Hong Kong as well as materials capable of strengthening its various reference collections.
-For details about book donations, please read the section on Donations under "Collections".
+For details about book donations, please read the section on Donations under "Collection Development".